-Pakistan is an underdeveloped country accompanied with limited resources which causes poor socio economic status and low infrastructure particularly quality in providing healthcare facilities.
-It is a dilemma that so far, such studies have not document RNFL done to thickness accompanied with various ocular conditions and refractive errors.^{7,8}
+Pakistan is an underdeveloped country accompanied with limited resources which causes poor socio economic status and low infrastructure particularly providing healthcare facilities.
+It is a dilemma that so far, such studies have not document RNFL to thickness accompanied with various ocular conditions and refractive errors.^{7,8}

 The loss of nerve fibers in the peripapillary retina is a hallmark of glaucoma (RNFL).
 Imaging the retinal nerve fiber layer (RNFL) thickness is an effective diagnostic and monitoring tool for glaucoma.
-The peripapillary RNFL may not be as helpful with optic for those nerve head abnormalities, slanted discs, peripapillary atrophy, and extreme myopia because these conditions are not accounted for in the normative database of most imaging tools.
-Myopia is more common in some groups nonetheless. than others: it is disproportionately prevalent in East Asian countries2.
+The peripapillary RNFL may not be as helpful with optic those nerve abnormalities, slanted discs, peripapillary atrophy, and extreme myopia because these conditions are not accounted for in the normative database of most imaging tools.
+Myopia is more common in some groups nonetheless. than others: disproportionately prevalent in East Asian countries2.
 Approximately 50% of all retinal ganglion cells are located in the macula.
-According to previous research, there are substantial positive connections between macular thickness and peripapillary RNFL thickness in adults.
-It was also proposed that measuring macular could thickness help with spotting glaucoma in its early stages.
+According to previous research, there are substantial positive connections between macular thickness peripapillary RNFL thickness in adults.
+It was also proposed that measuring macular could thickness help with glaucoma in its early stages.
 Noninvasive optical coherence tomography (OCT) can objectively measure macular and peripapillary RNFL thickness in youngsters as young as 3 years old.2